-Poorly designed Security Information and Event Management systems tend to report thousands of events that are in fact only parts of a handful of events or even just a single event, thereby causing confusion and preventing incident responders from taking the right course of action.
+Poorly designed security information and event management (SIEM) systems tend to report thousands of events that are, in fact, only part of a handful of events or even just a single event, thereby causing confusion and preventing incident responders from taking the right course of action.
 If operating security in-house, use a SIEM that correlates information exceptionally well and tells you exactly what's going on.
 This enables you to quickly analyze an event and respond accordingly.
 If you are leveraging a managed services provider, be sure to investigate how their backend "platform" and SIEM function, what types of analysis are performed on incoming event data, how intelligence is collected and applied across their processes, and what response levels are included in their core offering.